rachev3/EtrosAPI/docs/population.md

 1. Populate only when necessary, as it may increase response time for large datasets
 2. When populating multiple fields or deep nesting, consider using selective field population to limit the data returned
 3. For very large collections, it may be more efficient to make separate requests rather than using population
+4. Deep nested population (more than 2 levels) should be used sparingly as it can significantly impact performance
+5. Consider the following alternatives for better performance:
+   - Use multiple targeted requests instead of deep nesting
+   - Create denormalized fields for frequently accessed data
+   - Implement caching for commonly requested nested data

+## Best Practices

+1. Always specify only the fields you need when using population
+2. Use dot notation for nested population only when necessary
+3. Keep population depth to a minimum (preferably no more than 2 levels)
+4. Consider implementing field filtering alongside population to reduce response size
+5. Use pagination when populating arrays of references to limit the amount of data returned